JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Incompatible change type**: behavioral
 >
-> **Short summary**: Kotlin will avoid converting numeric values automatically to a primitive numeric type where only a downcast to that type was needed semantically
+> **Short summary**: Kotlin will avoid converting numeric values automatically to a primitive numeric type where only a downcast to that type is needed semantically
 >
 > **Deprecation cycle**:
 >